bug-vt/simple_tcp/README.md

 ## 1.4 Reliability
 Next, we consider the meat of part 2 of the project: reliability.
 Reliability can be achieved by **acknowledgments** and **retransmissions**.

 Let's first consider the design choice for **acknowledgments**.
+Each acknowledgment indicates the successful delivery of a certain segment.
 The naive choice would be to implement a stop-and-wait algorithm as shown below.

 ![stop and wait](img/stop_and_wait.PNG)